 The data from the BLS and the NSC raises many concerns for both employees and employers.
 The information suggests that older workers are not being trained properly and that employers may not be enforcing safety standards.
 Employers may need to adapt their trainings and the enforcement of safety practices to better reach older employees.
 If an employee is injured on the job, they are likely eligible for workers’ compensation.
 After a work accident, an employee should speak to a lawyer about filing a claim for benefits.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Help Older Employees Get Compensation for Work Injuries
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Help Older Employees Get Compensation for Work Injuries